jezhiggins/rillet.js/README.md

 * `fn` has the form `x => operation(x)`, where operation returns a value
 * `bifn` has the form `(x,y) => operation(x, y)`, where operation returns a value
 * `predicate` has the form `x => test(x)`, where test returns a boolean
-* `comparator` has the form `(x,y) => compare(x, y)`, where compare returns true if the comparison of x and y succeeds
+* `comparator` has the form `(x,y) => compare(x, y)`, where compare returns true if the comparison of x and y succeeds.
+E.g. a comparate function `less_then(x, y)` would return true if x was less that y, and false otherwise.
 * where a method has the same name and form as a method on Array, it will exhibit the same behaviour

 ## Name

 A rillet is small rill.
 What's a rill?
 A very small brook.
 A brook?
 It's a small stream.

-Every other stream related name was already taken on npm, and this library is only a very small library, hence rillet.
+Every other stream related name was already taken on npm and this library is only a very small library, hence rillet.

 ## License